DHL International Aviation ME

-DHL International Aviation ME (legally incorporated as DHL Aviation EEMEA B.S.C.
-(C) and sometimes branded as SNAS/DHL) is a cargo airline based in Bahrain.
+DHL Air (Bahrain) B.S.C.
+(C) (branded as DHL) is a cargo airline based in Bahrain.
 It employs 265 workers to dispatch, fly and maintain a fleet of Boeing 767 freighters operating under a Bahraini AOC.
 DHL International is the central platform for DHL Air Network Operations in the Middle East.
 It is wholly owned by Deutsche Post and operates the group's DHL-branded parcel and express services in the Middle East and North Africa as part of DHL Aviation.
 Its main base is Bahrain International Airport.

 History

 The airline began dedicated cargo flights between Bahrain and Riyadh in 1979 with a Fokker F27 Friendship.
 In 1980, with demand for a reliable overnight service increasing, the Fairchild Metro were introduced.
 With its fast cruising speed of 250 knots, this aircraft proved to be ideal for this type of service and destinations soon expanded to include Dubai, Kuwait and Jeddah.
 In 2004, larger jet aircraft were introduced with the deployment of 6 Boeing 727s.
 The Middle East is today connected into DHL's network via dedicated long haul flights from the US, Europe and Asia.